chris-short/devopsish.com/content/post/120/index.md

 [A Year of Kubernetes: Navigating Treacherous Waters - Container Journal](https://containerjournal.com/2019/03/15/a-year-of-kubernetes-navigating-treacherous-waters/) — Igor Livshitz wrote a [two-part](https://containerjournal.com/2019/03/21/a-year-of-kubernetes-whats-beyond-the-horizon/) piece looking at his experiences the past year with Kubernetes and the cloud native ecosystem.
 Also, where the community sits and security's role going forward.

-[Running Kubernetes In The CI Pipeline For Integration and End-To-End Tests](https://www.loodse.com/blog/2019-03-12-running-kubernetes-in-the-ci-pipeline-/) — "We want to run Kubernetes using what we already have installed and configured in the CI pipeline and usually that’s Docker.
-In this blog post, you’re going to see how you can do this by using [kind](https://github.com/kubernetes-sigs/kind) and how is it going to change your experience."
+[Running Kubernetes In The CI Pipeline For Integration and End-To-End Tests](https://www.loodse.com/blog/2019-03-12-running-kubernetes-in-the-ci-pipeline-/) — "We want to run Kubernetes using what we already have installed and configured in the CI pipeline and usually that's Docker.
+In this blog post, you're going to see how you can do this by using [kind](https://github.com/kubernetes-sigs/kind) and how is it going to change your experience."

 [Elegantly activating a virtualenv in a Dockerfile](https://pythonspeed.com/articles/activate-virtualenv-dockerfile/) — This blew some folks minds on Twitter this week.
 "When something seems needlessly complex, dig in and figures out how it works.
-The software you’re using might be simpler (or more simplistic) than you think, and with a little work you might come up with a more elegant solution."
+The software you're using might be simpler (or more simplistic) than you think, and with a little work you might come up with a more elegant solution."
 Hot Damn!

 [Kubernetes devops productivity hacks](https://brunoluiz.net/2019/mar/kubernetes-devops-productivity-hacks/) — [kubectx](https://github.com/ahmetb/kubectx), terminal aliases, and a handful of other tools and tips for Kubernetes'ing with the best of them.